-Where a company sponsors an individual doctor to attend a meeting organised by a third party, the company will be responsible for ensuring that the level of sponsorship is consistent with the ABPI Code.
-A pharmaceutical company is not, in principle, responsible for the contents of a meeting organised by an independent third party if the company has had no involvement or influence over such content and can demonstrate that this is the case.
+Where a company sponsors an individual doctor to attend a meeting organised by a third party, the company will be responsible for ensuring that the sponsorship arrangements are consistent with the ABPI Code.
+A pharmaceutical company is not, in principle, responsible for the content of a meeting organised by an independent third party if the company has had no involvement in or influence over such content and can demonstrate that this is the case.